Gilbert du Motier, Marquis de Lafayette: Hero of two worlds

 Yorktown was the last major land battle of the American Revolution, but the British still held several major port cities.
 Lafayette wanted to lead expeditions to capture them, but Washington felt that he would be more useful seeking additional naval support from France.
 Congress appointed him its advisor to America's envoys in Europe, Benjamin Franklin in Paris, John Jay in Madrid, and John Adams in The Hague, instructing them "to communicate and agree on everything with him".
-Congress also sent Louis XVI an official letter of commendation on the marquis's behalf.
+Congress also sent Louis XVI an official letter of commendation on the Marquis's behalf.

 Lafayette left Boston for France on 18 December 1781 where he was welcomed as a hero, and he was received at the Palace of Versailles on 22 January 1782.
 He witnessed the birth of his daughter, whom he named Marie-Antoinette Virginie upon Thomas Jefferson's recommendation.
 He was promoted to maréchal de camp, skipping numerous ranks, and he was made a Knight of the Order of Saint Louis.
 He worked on a combined French and Spanish expedition against the British West Indies in 1782, as no formal peace treaty had yet been signed.
 The Treaty of Paris was signed between Great Britain and the United States in 1783, which made the expedition unnecessary; Lafayette took part in those negotiations.

 Lafayette worked with Jefferson to establish trade agreements between the United States and France which aimed to reduce America's debt to France.
-He joined the French abolitionist group Society of the Friends of the Blacks which advocated the end of the slave trade and equal rights for free blacks.
-He urged the emancipation of slaves and their establishment as tenant farmers in a 1783 letter to Washington, who was a slave owner.
-Washington declined to free his slaves, though he expressed interest in the young man's ideas, and Lafayette purchased a plantation in French Guiana to house the project.
+He joined the Society of the Friends of the Blacks, a French abolitionist group which advocated for abolishing France's involvement in the Atlantic slave trade and equal rights for free people of color in France and its colonies.
+Lafayette urged the emancipation of American slaves and their establishment as tenant farmers in a 1783 letter to Washington, who was a slave owner.
+Washington declined to free his slaves, though he expressed interest in the young man's ideas, and Lafayette purchased a slave plantation in the French colony of Cayenne to house the project.